 The Ocean Studies Institute (OSI) is the educational and research outlet for the growing marine programs of five state universities in the southern California area.
 Those participating institutions include the Dominguez Hills, Fullerton, Long Beach, Northridge and Pomona campuses.
 Representatives from each campus, consisting of a teaching and administrative faculty member, along with two community members, make up the OSI Board of Governors.
 In addition, an advisory board representing a cross-section of disciplines adds to the Institute’s community responsiveness.

 The Ocean Studies Institute provides an outlet for shipboard instruction to Institute members, as well as the community, aboard the fully equipped and crewed research vessel, R/V Yellowfin.

-Through the Institute's participating intercampus faculty and graduate students, a large reservoir of diverse expertise is coordinated for multidisciplinary projects involving the biological sciences, microbiology, chemistry, geology/earth sciences, economics, geography, archeology, and engineering.
+Through the Institute’s participating intercampus faculty and graduate students, a large reservoir of diverse expertise is coordinated for multidisciplinary projects involving the biological sciences, microbiology, chemistry, geology/earth sciences, economics, geography, archaeology, and engineering.

 The five member campuses are located within a 50-mile radius of the Institute’s office, teaching, and research facilities, and the R/V Yellowfin slip in San Pedro.
 The proximity of the schools allows for easy student accessibility and personal communication between faculty members involved in interdisciplinary projects.
 For information regarding Cal Poly Pomona’s participation in the Institute please contact Dr. Kristine Hartney, Biological Sciences Department, (909) 869-2446.